 “National Lampoon’s Christmas Vacation” is one of the most beloved holiday comedies.
 But if you love cats, there’s one scene that’s something of a nightmare.
 In the iconic scene, Aunt Bethany’s visiting cat drags a loose string of Christmas tree lights under an armchair.
 This pulls the plug from the outlet.
 Chevy Chase, as Clark… Continue reading.

-During the holidays, everyone gathers in the kitchen to cook favorite recipes, share warm meals and reconnect with each other.
 Keep your family safe during these joyful times by learning some basic holiday food preparation safety tips before you start cooking.
-“The United States Fire Administration estimates more than 2,000 residential fires are reported each… Continue reading.
+During the holidays, family and friends gather to celebrate.
+Usually, food is involved.
+But not all feasts turn out festive.
+The United States Fire Administration estimates more than 2,000 residential fires are reported each… Continue reading.

-Tree roots and power lines often coexist without problems.
-But whether you’re dealing with underground or overhead power lines, take these precautions when planting trees.
+Trees and power lines often coexist without problems.
+However, there are precautions to take when planting a tree.
 Not only do dangers lurk for the person planting the tree, nearby power lines and trees can be harmed as well.
-Trees growing too close to electrical lines are the… Continue reading.
+Trees growing too close to electrical lines are the primary cause of momentary short circuits and… Continue reading.

 Ground-mounted transformers may seem like something else kids can play on in the yard, but they are necessary infrastructure for buried power lines and shouldn’t be played on or tampered with.
 In almost every suburban neighborhood one can find one of those green boxes that are usually situated near the street between every other house….
 Continue reading.

 A lot of people won’t plug in their new TV or toaster without reading the instruction book at least once.
 But many will move into a new home without understanding the electrical system that makes everything work.
 Would you know how to trip the main circuit if someone was being shocked at an outlet somewhere? … Continue reading.